Singapore River: Geography

 The Singapore River is approximately 3.2 kilometers long from its source at Kim Seng Bridge to where it empties into Marina Bay; the river extends more than two kilometers beyond its original source at Kim Seng Bridge as Alexandra Canal, as far as the junction of Commonwealth Avenue.

 History

-The mouth of the Singapore River was the old Port of Singapore, being naturally sheltered by the southern islands.
-Historically, the city of Singapore initially grew around the port so the river mouth became the centre of trade, commerce and finance.
+At the mouth of Singapore River was an ancient fishing village called Temasek, which was later renamed Singapura ("Lion City" in Sanskrit) by Sang Nila Utama, a prince from Srivijaya in 1299.
+According to the Sejarah Melayu (Malay Annals), Sang Nila Utama (also known as Sri Tri Buana) landed at Kuala Temasek, the estuary of the Singapore River, where he encountered "a strange beast with a red body, a black head and a white breast, which he took to be a lion".

-Old maps of the river state that it actually originates from Bukit Larangan (currently Fort Canning Hill).
+Old maps of the river state that it originates from Bukit Larangan (currently Fort Canning Hill).